 Although dentists try to save natural teeth when possible, sometimes tooth extractions are necessary.
 There are two kinds of extraction.
 In a simple extraction, the tooth in question can be seen and gripped about the gumline.
 For a simple extraction, the dentist loosens the tooth with an instrument called an elevator.
-Then, the dentist uses forceps to remove the tooth.
+Then, the dentist in Ramapo uses forceps to remove the tooth.
 If a tooth is broken off at the gumline or has not yet emerged from the gums, a surgical extraction is called for.
 This procedure is common for impacted wisdom teeth.

 The most common reason that patients have for extracting a tooth is tooth decay.
 When a tooth is badly-decayed and has lost much, if not all, of its structural strength, pulling the tooth is often the right choice.

 Infection.
 When decay has entered the tooth pulp, bacteria enter the tooth’s center and cause infection.
 Given that this area of the tooth is rich with blood vessels, the infection can feed off the nutrient-rich pulp and spread rapidly.
+Consult your dentist in Mahwah, NJ to know if you really need to opt for an extraction process as well as to understand the extent of infection.

 Gum disease (periodontal disease).
 Advanced gum disease causes gum tissue to recede.
 If the recession is severe enough, it may be necessary to remove a tooth.